Born HIV Free: Background

-Born HIV Free Campaign
+Born HIV Free campaign

 Originated and supported by Carla Bruni-Sarkozy the Born HIV Free campaign was conceived by musician and producer Julien Civange.

 The campaign was launched in Paris, at the "Espace Pierre Cardin" on May 19, 2010 to spread awareness of the struggle to create an AIDS-free generation by 2015 and to garner popular support for its continued donor financing.

-The campaign asks people to show their support for this goal and to endorse their country’s contribution to the Global Fund by signing their name on the campaign’s web site www.bornhivfree.org.
+The campaign asks people to show their support for this goal and to endorse their country’s contribution to the Global Fund by signing their name on the campaign's web site.

-By focusing on a world where virtually all children can be BORN HIV FREE, the campaign draws attention to one of the many ambitious and realizable goals the world can accomplish if it continues to increase investments in global health.
+The campaign draws attention to one of the many ambitious and realizable goals the world can accomplish if it continues to increase investments in global health.
 By signing up on “the virtual wall of support” people can signal to their country’s government that they approve of the use of public resources to fight these global pandemics.

 Designed as an online and offline awareness campaign targeting the general public in Europe, and thanks to the unflagging commitment of strong partners - Google, YouTube, Orange, MSN, 43 Internet partner firms, 20 TV channels and 20 press groups in 11 European countries, bill-boarding (JC Decaux), entertainment companies (Live Nation, Vivendi) and fashion companies (Tiffany) – “Born HIV Free” has broadcast more than 2,7 billion messages of hope through banners, original films, posters, pins, events, and more.
 Partners helped convey a creative and educational campaign willingly embraced by world-class artists such as Paul McCartney, U2, Amy Winehouse and Jean-Paul Gaultier, together with up-and-coming young creative such as like H5 and the Bonzoms.

 Paul McCartney, U2, Amy Winehouse, Jean-Paul-Gaultier for Born HIV Free

 On June 27, Paul McCartney threw his support behind the Born HIV Free campaign by allowing his concert at Hard Rock Calling in Hyde Park to be exclusive streamed through the Born HIV Free YouTube channel which has more than 11 million views.
-McCartney’s donated set was the first European show to be streamed live on YouTube.
+McCartney's donated set was the first European show to be streamed live on YouTube.
 Thousands watched and signed the Born HIV Free petition.

 Amy Winehouse offered the use of her song "Back to Black" for the Bonzom's movie baby in the skye.

 U2 offered the use of their song "With or Without You" for the movie inside.
 Also, during the U2 concert at the Stade de France Saturday, September 18, 2010, Bono dedicated “Moment of Surrender,” from latest album No Line on the Horizon to the fight against AIDS, calling spectators and internet users to support (RED), ONE and Born HIV Free in their efforts to have in 2015 a generation of children born without HIV.
 The track is up online, with Bono’s introduction illustrated by pictures of the concert and images on the transmission of the virus from mother to child.